sirberus/simple-vuex/readme.md

 }
 ```

+> *More type-specific getters and mutations are planned for future releases*

-### Works with modules and automatically makes them namespaced:
+## Works with modules and automatically makes them namespaced:
 ```js
 export default SimpleVuex.Store({
   state: {